Molecular dynamics simulation of multivalent ion mediated DNA attraction

 modated in the space between duplexes of 10 base-pairs

 length.
-At a particular interduplex distance the number of
+At a particular inter-duplex distance the number of

-mean interduplex separation.
-For separations larger than
+creasing mean inter-duplex separation.
+For separations

-formation of an ion bridge.
+small for the formation of an ion bridge.

 The range of the attractive force is understood in terms

 structure and a simple relationship with the number of

 bridges seems to be lacking.
 Furthermore, the ion bridges